piotrpdev/website/src/lib/posts/raspbian-http-server.md

 ---
-title: "Raspbian HTTP Server"
+title: 'Raspbian HTTP Server'
-date: "2022-05-19"
+date: '2022-05-19'
-updated: "2022-05-19"
+updated: '2022-05-19'
 categories:
-  - "electronics"
+  - 'electronics'
-  - "raspberry pi"
+  - 'raspberry pi'
-  - "web"
+  - 'web'
-coverImage: "/project-media/raspbian-http-server/thumb.png"
+coverImage: '/project-media/raspbian-http-server/thumb.png'
 coverWidth: 16
 coverHeight: 9
 excerpt: Turning on an LED with the power of the Pi